Landing your ideal candidate is as important as finding them.

-The recruitment process
+A great recruitment process

-The recruitment process is potentially the candidate’s first direct interaction with your company; if it is sloppy it creates a bad impression, untimely and you may lose the perfect candidate to a more efficient competitor.
-An efficient recruitment process is vital.
-When reviewing your recruitment process the candidate experience is key.
-Meghan Biro, Forbes, suggests walking in the job seeker’s shoes, personalising the process and bringing employees into the process.
+The recruitment process is potentially the candidate’s first direct interaction with your company: if it is sloppy it creates a bad impression, too difficult or time consuming and it’s off putting, slow and you may lose the perfect candidate to a more efficient competitor.
+How easy is it for candidates to apply for jobs or otherwise approach your business?

 “As you design or improve your hiring process, keep the applicant experience front and centre at all times.
 Yes, this is about fulfilling your organisation’s needs, but the more you understand and design the process from the applicant’s point of view, the more successful you will be.”

-Candidate career development
+Emphasise career development

-Creating the right package is the key factor in securing your ideal management consultancy candidate.
-Do your research, know the benchmarks in management consultancy and don’t neglect non-salary related benefits (i.e. bonuses, sign on packages, healthcare, pension, equity and travel/expenses policy).
-To ensure salary expectations are met it is important to thoroughly explain the package.
-An advantage of using a specialist management consultant recruitment firm is that they help with the negotiation process.
-Prism Executive Recruitment is happy to provide advice on the current market.
+Making the right offer is the key factor in securing your ideal candidate.
+If possible early in the process have a detailed discussion with the applicant about their current package and expectations.
+If the candidate seems to be over optimistic there may be a reason (e.g not had a salary rise in years) so it’s worth doing a bit of gentle probing.
+Also do your research, know the benchmarks in management consultancy and don’t neglect non-salary related benefits (i.e. bonuses, sign on packages, healthcare, pension, equity and travel/expenses policy).
+To ensure salary expectations are met it is important to thoroughly explain the package you offer.

 Dealing with counter offers